• Home

 Narrow and broad types of employee recruitment

-Explicit and implicit types of employee recruitment
+Overt and implicit types of employee recruitment

 Alternatives to Recruiting Employees

-Overtime
+Overtime work

 Civil law contracts

 New employees who are unlikely to be associated with the company for a longer period of time can be employed for a certain period of time under civil law contracts.
-This is associated with slightly lower costs, but also with fewer obligations of the employer towards the employee employed under a contract of mandate or a contract for specific work.
+This is associated with slightly lower costs, but also fewer obligations of the employer towards the employee employed under a contract of mandate or a contract for specific work.

 Employee leasing